Mqtizer/website/src/content/policy/index.md

 ## 📞 Contact Us

-If you have any questions, concerns, or suggestions regarding our Privacy Policy, feel free to reach out to us at [er.sanyam.arya@gmail.com](mailto:er.sanyam.arya@gmail.com).
+If you have any questions, concerns, or suggestions regarding our Privacy Policy, feel free to reach out to us at[support@mqtizer.com](mailto:support@mqtizer.com).
 We appreciate your feedback and are here to address any privacy-related inquiries you may have.